Outbreak-Research/Documentation/docs/3D/index.md

 The sheer number of unused cutscene models ALONE for "Flash Back" point to a far larger (and probably more entertaining) earlier version of this most unique of Outbreak's many scenarios.
 It (and they) probably got cut due to release deadlines and the fact that
 Outbreak File 1 did not sell as well as had been hoped.
-It's a shame, because it looks like it would have played a lot closer to its source (the sypnosis for the undeveloped RE1 sequel BIOHAZARD DASH) than what we ultimately got.
+It's a shame, because it looks like it would have played a lot closer to its source (the synopsis for the undeveloped RE1 sequel BIOHAZARD DASH) than what we ultimately got.

 Of all of the unused high-poly NPC cutscene models, there is only one remaining for which I cannot clearly associate any given gameplay scenario.
 That is the one I have come to call the "U.S.S.
 Commander" (slot HN087).
 My placing him with the lost U.S.S.